4km3/hms/docs/day1/containers/slides/containers.md

 # Expose the service by a network port
 EXPOSE 80

-# App is executed in foreground, to retain the docker started.
-# The docker will be stoped once the primary command

 # Default command when docker run: $ENTRYPOINT + $CMD
 ENTRYPOINT ["nginx", "-g", "daemon off;”]
 ```